sohanur-raihan/online-image-background-remover/README.md

 # 🖼️ Background Remover Web App

 A lightweight, modern web application that removes backgrounds from images instantly.
-Built with pure HTML, CSS, and JavaScript - no frameworks required!
+Built with pure HTML, CSS, and JavaScript - no frameworks required!!!

 ![App Screenshot](/Screenshoot.png)